Last updated: 01/19/2021

-– All travelers arriving in Italy from abroad must self-isolate for 14 days unless they are traveling from an exempted country or for a purpose that falls under current exceptions.
+- All travelers otherwise arriving in Italy from abroad must self-isolate for 14 days unless they are traveling from an exempted country or for a purpose that falls under current exceptions.
 A list of these countries and exceptional purposes for travel can be found on the Italian Ministry of Foreign Affairs’ website.
-This link also provides current guidance on procedures to be followed upon arrival and entry into a period of self-isolation.